 Figure 4.
-Venn Diagram - Right Outer Join or Merge
+Venn Diagram - Full Outer Join or Merge

-All of these Joins and Merges have an important common denominator - each of them requires a like column or the same variable name to match on.
+All of these Joins and Merges have an important common denominator ~ each of them requires a like column or the same variable name for matching.
 Thus, we now return to the core focus of this presentation...